Nasdaq Composite Tops 6000 for First Time

-The Nasdaq Composite raced past 6000, its first thousand-point milestone since the dot-com era and the latest sign that technology companies have become the driving force in the stock-market rally.
+The Nasdaq Composite raced past 6000, the latest sign that technology companies have become a driving force in the recent stock-market rally.

 Continue Reading Below

-After 17 years, the Nasdaq topped the mark in early trading Tuesday in a broad rally that was turbocharged by corporate earnings from bellwether companies including Caterpillar Inc., McDonald's Corp. and biotechnology giant Biogen Inc. The Nasdaq was recently up 0.6% at 6021.
-The Dow Jones Industrial Average rose 1.1% to 20990 and the S&P 500 added 0.6%.
+The Nasdaq hit the milestone 17 years after it reached 5000 during the dot-com era, in a broad rally Tuesday that was turbocharged by earnings from bellwether companies including Caterpillar Inc., McDonald's Corp. and biotechnology giant Biogen Inc. The Nasdaq was recently up 0.8% at 6029.
+The Dow Jones Industrial Average rose 1.3% to 21022 and the S&P 500 added 0.7%.

 Surging technology shares have helped the Nasdaq outperform its peers so far this year.
 The top five contributors to the Nasdaq's 2017 gains -- Apple Inc., Facebook Inc., Amazon.com Inc., Microsoft Corp. and Alphabet Inc. -- account for roughly 40% of the index's advance, according to stock-market research firm Birinyi Associates.